LukeM94/B8IT150-CA/documentation.md

 ## Introduction
 The aim of this project was to develop an Information System for a particular area of interest.
 In my case, I chose to build an IS that could be used by freelancers to log and track their incoming jobs.

 The system has two user account types: 'user' and 'admin'.
 The basic 'user' account type allows the user to access the system, and create/update/delete only their jobs.
-The 'admin' account type allows the admin to log in and view all the users in the system via an admin page.
+The 'admin' account type allows the admin to log in and view all the users and jobs in the system via an admin page.

 Tables in the system make use of a JavaScript library called DataTables which allows data to be filtered, sorted, and paginated.
 I've also built a search page to allow users to search their jobs by title or ID.